 For full details of the WFOE setup procedure, documents required and other advice, see our WFOE guide.

 Once the WFOE is registered and has a business license issued, employee contracts can be transferred over.
 Chinese employees working for the RO will have been hired through a Chinese Dispatching Agency and these contracts will have to be terminated.
 Doing this at this stage of WFOE setup means that a new contract can then be signed almost immediately with the WFOE.

 Of course, there are various negotiations and preparations that will have to take place before this.
-Such as deciding which (if not all) staff to transfer across to the WFOE, agreeing new contract terms with staff, and agreeing termination time and conditions with the Employment Agency.
+Such as deciding which (if not all) staff to transfer across to the WFOE, agreeing to new contract terms with the staff, and agreeing termination time and conditions with the Employment Agency.